adambard/learnxinyminutes-docs/terminal.html.markdown

 `~` is just an alias to something like `/Users/<yourname>`.

-All other path names are "relative" -- they can be expanded to something originating at root.
+All other path names are "relative" -- they can be expanded to something originating from `/`.

 If you ever get lost, use `pwd` as a way to navigate your system!